hcavarsan/kftray-blog/content/99.blog/posts/11-side-project.md

 - **Error handling** got real with meaningful messages and graceful failure modes
 - **Cross-platform testing** taught patience and deep OS understanding

 ## The Community Aspect

 The most unexpected benefit was connecting with other developers facing similar challenges.
 Every issue filed, every feature request, every pull request review became a learning opportunity and a chance to grow.

 ## Moving Forward

-A year later, I'm still learning.
-Every new feature request shows me something I hadn't considered.
-Every bug report teaches me about an edge case I missed. *The project keeps evolving, and with it, my understanding grows*.

-If you're thinking about starting a side project, remember:
+If you're thinking about building something: start simple, embrace the mess, and don't be afraid to share code you're not proud of.
+My first version was basically held together with print statements and hope.
+Your early code will probably be terrible.
+Mine still is in places.
+But that's exactly how you learn.

+This is what I'd recommend:
 - Pick a problem you **actually** face
 - Don't worry about whether it's been done before
 - Be ready to learn things you didn't expect to learn
-- Share your journey, it's a great way to keep motivated.
+- Share your journey, it's a great way to keep motivated
 - Embrace the journey, including the mistakes

-> The real value isn't in the end product - it's in who you become while building it.
-Every line of code, every bug fixed, every user interaction shapes you into a better engineer.

 *Your side project might not change the world, but it will definitely change you.
 And sometimes, that's enough.*